 Those compensated can include the spouse if the deceased was married and had children under the age of 25.
 Children over the age of 25 are entitled to compensation when there is no spouse or minor children and if the case doesn’t involve medical malpractice.
 When there are no children or a spouse involved, the parents of the deceased are entitled to compensation.

 In cases involving medical malpractice, adult children and the parents of the deceased are not entitled to compensation.

 For cases of wrongful death in a medical malpractice, a lawsuit can also be brought within two years of the time that you discovered or should have discovered that an incident of wrongdoing led to the death of a loved one.
-This time period cannot exceed four years from the date of the incident.
+This time period cannot exceed two years from the date of the incident.

 If you contact one of our proactive wrongful death attorneys in Clearwater about your case soon enough, we can help make sure you adhere to the corresponding deadline.
 If you try to file after the deadline passed, the American Bar Association (ABA) affirms that your lawsuit will be declared invalid.
 However, depending on the circumstances of your case, you might be given an extension.

 How do you know if you have hired a reliable and qualified wrongful death lawyer in Clearwater?
 One of the easiest ways is to find an attorney who has all the characteristics listed below.

 KNOWLEDGE AND EXPERIENCE WITH HANDLING WRONGFUL DEATH CASES

 Your lawyer should not only know Florida law, but they should also have years of experience handling wrongful death cases.
 Scott Distasio has been handling wrongful death cases in Florida for over 30 years.
 His years of experience investigating and building claims will absolutely make a difference in your case.